bio-miga/miga/manual/part1.md

 Hence, MiGA projects can be used to classify novel genomes using any reference taxonomy (or none!).

-**MiGA is not**: MiGA does not provide nor endorse any particular taxonomic authority.
+**MiGA does not** provide or endorse any particular taxonomic authority.

 ## Diversity